Apexsurvive Writeup (HTB Cyber Apocalypse 2024)

 Reading through the predictors of a collision, our problem seems to check all the boxes!

-• The two racing operations are keyed on a fixed column, id!
+- The two racing operations are keyed on a fixed column,

-I think I devoured that entire article, it is very concise, on-point and a total masterpiece if I am being honest.
-Not only was it extremely relevant for our app, it was also to provide a framework for discovering, reasoning about and approaching race conditions and any time-sensitive vulnerability in general.
+I devoured that entire article, it is very concise, on-point and a total masterpiece.
+Not only was it extremely relevant for our app, it also provided a framework for discovering, reasoning about and approaching race conditions and any time-sensitive vulnerability in general.

 A very important section explained Kettle’s race condition finding in Devise, a popular authentication framework in the Ruby ecosystem: